 This lesson can be extended with more emphasis on environmental issues, or by extending work on global warming, or on animals, fish, and plants in the oceans of the world.

-About Jacques Cousteau
+Jacques Cousteau Biography

 The Meaning of SCUBA

-Facts About the Ocean
+Fun Facts About the Ocean

 This lesson was developed by Averil McClelland, Kent State University.